 - 4 cloves garlic, minced

-In a large bowl, mix the sugar, ketchup, pineapple juice, soy sauce, paprika, Worcestershire sauce, apple cider vinegar, and ground black pepper until evenly combined.
+- In a large resealable bag, mix brown sugar, ketchup, canned pineapple juice, soy sauce, Worcestershire sauce, apple cider vinegar, ginger, garlic, paprika, and ground black pepper until evenly combined.

 - Reserve ½ cup of the marinade and store in the fridge for later (you will use this to brush the chicken).

 - Add the chicken to the marinade in the resealable bag, making sure it’s all coated evenly.
 Seal the bag and marinate in the fridge for at least 4-6 hours or preferably overnight.

 - Remove the marinated chicken from the fridge and let it sit on the counter for about 20 minutes prior to grilling.
 Meanwhile, get a grill preheated and brush the grill grates with oil.